isabelmavery/docsize/README.md

 Automating Doc Size analysis:

 ### Set up:
-Download the files in python folder.
-May need to follow the QuickStart setup in Google Sheets API here in order for it to run correctly: https://developers.google.com/sheets/api/quickstart/python.
+Download repo, you can exclude the jupyter notebook.
+You may need to follow the QuickStart setup in Google Sheets API here in order to generate auth: https://developers.google.com/sheets/api/quickstart/python.

 Dependencies, python3, pip, beautifulsoup4: